mediachain/mediachain/rfc/mediachain-rfc-1.md

 Finally, both types carry a set of cryptographic signatures that assert their validity.
-The signatures come from _signatories_ with known keys in the system; any entity that contains a public key in its data can act as a signatory.
+The signatures come from _signatories_ with known keys in the system; any entity that maintains public keys in the system with a keychain pointer can act as a signatory.

 We can make things more concrete with the following schema:
 ```
 Entity = {
  "type" : "entity"
  "name" : <String>
- ["key" : <Reference>]
+ ["keychain" : <Reference>]
  "signatures" : <Signatures>
  <Key> : <Value> ... ; entity metadata
  }